Skip navigation

 Why Graduate School?

-The master's degree is designed to develop analytical, communication and research skills while mastering advanced content in the field of criminal justice.
+The master's degree is designed to develop analytical, communication, and research skills while mastering advanced content in the field of criminal justice.
+Graduate school provides the knowledge needed for those seeking advancement in law enforcement, policy development, investigations, or preparation for doctoral or law school.

 Faculty Interaction and Mentoring